mmseines/ur5_simulation/README.md

 Work in progress...

+Derped it up with filestructure in the start.
+As the only thing you need is to add the contents of the src folder to your catkin workspace...

 Attempt at simulating an automaticly generated inspection path using a Intel Realsense sr300 device to observe an object.